 MemoryTracker is a meaningful service in a multi-threaded environment.

-#5 Updated by Kyle Knoepfel almost 3 years ago
+#5 Updated by Kyle Knoepfel over 3 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 90 to 100

 MemoryTracker service thread-safe, it recorded information per-schedule, which, unlike the

 TimeTracker, is unlikely to be helpful.
 Instead, I changed the SQLite database schema so that only memory snapshot information is recorded in the database.
 Any changes to the VSize or RSS must be calculated from the database.

 MemoryTracker is enabled the summary printed at the end of the